-Proposing a Graduate Program
+Proposing an Academic Program

 Each fall we send a Call for Proposals to faculty members at consortium institutions soliciting proposals for two kinds of graduate programs.